elkorn/interactive-cv/data/personal.md

 about what he is working on.
 I currently focus mainly on full-stack web development and work on RIAs with Scala in the backend.

-My moonshot goal as of now is to be a full-stack/Web/Systems engineer with the ability to design and implement cutting-edge, performant applications and distributed systems.
+My goal as of now is to be an expert Web/Systems engineer with the ability to design and implement cutting-edge, performant applications and distributed systems.
-I try not to limit myself topic-wise or language-wise, due to the fact that I'm striving to discover new ways to get the job done while nehancing my understanding of areas previously opaque.
-Thus I'm open to the possibility of my perspective being turned upside down.
+I try not to limit myself topic-wise or language-wise, due to the fact that I'm striving to discover new ways to get the job done while enhancing my understanding of areas previously opaque.
+Thus, I'm open to the possibility of my perspective being turned upside down.
+One such shift has started to take place lately, as I have begun to commit more attention to delving into functional programming and machine learning.

 I am constantly looking for like-minded people, with whom I can participate in creating software that matters.
 Regardless of the tasks at hand, I strive for nourishing a creative environment while doing my job.
+I think that it's almost always worth it to approach old problems in new, different ways or tackle new ones, even if just to stir up your braina little bit.

 I love working on greenfield projects.
 Who doesn't?
 However, when faced with an existing system, I strive to make a positive impact on its efficiency and architecture whenever possible instead of just maintaining or extending it.